 Education & Training

-Parkland is a major tertiary referral center and 9-1-1 receiving facility.
+Dallas' Parkland Memorial Hospital is a major tertiary referral center and 9-1-1 receiving facility.
+Parkland is one of the busiest emergency departments in the nation, with an annual volume of over 160,000 patients per year in the main emergency department alone.
 It is a comprehensive adult teaching hospital for faculty, fellows, residents, and medical students.
 Additionally, Parkland is an American College of Surgeons-verified Level 1 trauma center and one of two American Burn Association-certified burn centers in the region.
 In 2017, Parkland received Joint Commission’s Gold Seal of Approval and the American Heart Association/American Stroke Association’s Heart-Check Certification for Comprehensive Stroke Centers.
-Parkland's emergency department is one of the busiest EDs in the nation, with an annual volume of over 160,000 patients per year.

-Parkland has been providing care to the citizens of Dallas County since 1884 and has created many affiliations to serve the county, including the North Texas Poison Center and the UT Southwestern/Parkland BioTel EMS System which are both located within Parkland Memorial Hospital.
+The Parkland Health & Hospital System has been providing care to the citizens of Dallas County since 1884 and has created many partnerships to serve the county, including the North Texas Poison Center and the UT Southwestern/Parkland BioTel EMS System, both of which are located within Parkland.

-Additionally, our trainees help staff the Emergency Department at William P. Clements Jr. University Hospital.
+Our trainees help staff the ED at William P. Clements Jr. University Hospital.
 Clements University Hospital offers a Comprehensive Cancer Center, active transplant, and advanced heart failure program including LVADs.
-The hospital allows UT Southwestern faculty, fellows, and residents to be exposed to patients and conditions that otherwise are not commonly seen at Parkland.
-The Clements University Hospital Emergency Department has a patient volume of about 50,000 patients with an admission rate that nears 35 percent.
+The hospital exposes UT Southwestern faculty, fellows, and residents to a unique subset of patients which contributes to a diverse learning environment.
+The Clements University Hospital Emergency Department has a patient volume of about 50,000 patients with an admission rate that nears 35%.